kinow/kinoshita.eti.br/_posts/2017-07-21-scico-2017-an-introduction-to-the-international-image-interoperability-framework-iiif.md

 ---
-title: 'SciCo 2017: An Introduction to the International Image Interoperability Framework (IIIF)'
-author: kinow
+date: 2017-07-21 21:25:03 +1300
+layout: post
 tags:
 - iiif
-category: 'presentations'
-time: '21:25:03'
+title: 'SciCo 2017: An Introduction to the International Image Interoperability Framework (IIIF)'
 ---

 <strong>An Introduction to the International Image Interoperability Framework (IIIF)</strong>